0-Tikaro/simulation-protocol/README.md

 ![Simulation Protocol 01: Animosity](https://i.imgur.com/mf4gd0p.png)
 (More Screenshots)

-Explore deep sprawling caverns and uncover ancient ruins left in time’s mercy.
+_Explore deep sprawling caverns and uncover ancient ruins left in time’s mercy.
 Yet be careful, for there are many things lurking out there, in the shadows.
-Your goal, lonely adventurer, is the so-called Monument, standing silently somewhere down below…
+Your goal, lonely adventurer, is the so-called Monument, standing silently somewhere down below…_

-Length | 16 objectives + 4 craftable blocks
+16 objectives + 4 craftable blocks |
-Made for | Minecraft 1.7
+Made for **Minecraft 1.7** |
-Release date | 14 September 2013
+Released on **14 September 2013** |

+<br><br>
+<br><br>

 ## MINI-CTM
 These are smaller maps, featuring just 3 objectives.
 Most were made for the Strawberry Jam events.